Last updated: 30 October 2020 at 1.40pm

 It is only in exceptional and very rare circumstances that self-quarantine is granted.
 Please note: after arriving at the quarantine centre there is an opportunity to engage with Department of Health and Department of Communities representatives to discuss self-quarantine.

+My application was rejected.
+What do I do now?
 Can I appeal the decision made on my application for a G2G PASS?